OxfordDemSci/dgg_subnational/README.md

 - `08_residual_analysis.Rmd` - Calculate and plot model residuals
 - `09_var_explained.Rmd` - Analysis of within vs. between country variance
 - `10_bootstrap_analysis.Rmd` - Bootstrap analysis to estimate the uncertainty in the R-squared values
+- `11_national_comparison` - Compare our aggregated national predictions with external MICS surveys
+- `12_dhs_tables` - Construct appendix table of numbers of people sampled in each DHS survey (requires access to DHS surveys)

 ### Authors